rabarbers/Documentation/docs/guides/040_JSON-RPC-API.md

 A "Block object" is a JSON object with information about a Blockchain's block.
 Fields are:
 - `block` : Integer - Block number
-- `enc_pubkey` : HEXASTRING - Encoded public key value used to init 5 created accounts of this block (See [decodepubkey](#decodepubkey) )
+- `enc_pubkey` : String - Hex encoded public key value used to init 5 created accounts of this block (See [decodepubkey](#decodepubkey) )
-- `reward` : PASCURRENCY - Reward of first account's block
+- `reward` : Currency - Reward of first account's block
 - `reward_s` : String - Reward of first account's block as a string
-- `fee` : PASCURRENCY - Fee obtained by operations
+- `fee` : Currency - Fee obtained by operations
-- `fee_s` : PASCURRENCY - Fee obtained by operations as a string
+- `fee_s` : Currency - Fee obtained by operations as a string
 - `ver` : Integer - Pascal Coin protocol used
 - `ver_a` : Integer - Pascal Coin protocol available by the miner
 - `timestamp` : Integer - Unix timestamp
 - `target` : Integer - Target used
 - `nonce` : Integer - Nonce used
 - `payload` : String - Miner's payload
-- `sbh` : HEXASTRING - SafeBox Hash
+- `sbh` : String - Hex encoded SafeBox Hash
-- `oph` : HEXASTRING - Operations hash
+- `oph` : String - Hex encoded Operations hash
-- `pow` : HEXASTRING - Proof of work
+- `pow` : String - Hex encoded Proof of work
 - `operations` : Integer - Number of operations included in this block
 - `hashratekhs` : Integer - Estimated network hashrate calculated by previous 50 blocks average
 - `maturation` : Integer - Number of blocks in the blockchain higher than this